nexuslrf/SPIDR/README.md

 Codes for: "SPIDR: SDF-based Neural Point Fields for Illumination and Deformation"

+**UPDATE 02/14:** Tested inference code on a machine (RTX2070) with new env.
+Works fine.
+Deformation intructions will be added this week.

-**UPDATE**: I am still actively writing/testing instruction and demo examples.
+**UPDATE 02/10**: I am still actively writing/testing instruction and demo examples.

 ## Install